Rhodesia: Unilateral Declaration of Independence (1965)

 Talks aimed at easing the differences between Rhodesia and the United Kingdom were carried out aboard Royal Navy vessels once in December 1966 and again in October 1968.
 Both efforts failed to achieve agreement, although Harold Wilson added a sixth principle to the five he had previously enunciated: "it would be necessary to ensure that, regardless of race, there was no oppression of the majority by the minority or of [any] minority by the majority."
 Rhodesian resolve stiffened following a failure to reach a new settlement, with more radical elements of the Rhodesian Front calling for a republican constitution.

 During a two-proposition referendum held in 1969, the proposal for severing all remaining ties to the British Crown passed by a majority of 61,130 votes to 14,327.
 Rhodesia declared itself a republic on 2 March 1970.
 Under the new constitution, a president served as ceremonial head of state, with the prime minister nominally reporting to him.
-Some in Rhodesian government had hoped in vain that the declaration of a republic would finally prompt other nations to grant recognition.
+Some in the Rhodesian government had hoped in vain that the declaration of a republic would finally prompt other nations to grant recognition.